EternalNooblet/CnC_Remastered_Collection/README.md

 # Original Hard Mode
 Mod for C&C Remastered Collection 2020.
+Allows you to set your own difficulty in the SYOD.INI file.
 > https://steamcommunity.com/sharedfiles/filedetails/?id=2139083900
 # Installation
 ## Steam